Subscription terms and conditions for contracts signed on or after 15 May 2017

 means the form generated by the Company (in the format specified by the Company from time to time) incorporating the description of the Services to be performed, the Parties and the Fee payable;

-means any data protection legislation from time to time in force in the UK including the Data Protection Act 1998 or 2018 or any successor legislation.
+means any data protection legislation from time to time in force in the UK including the Data Protection Act 2018 or any successor legislation.

 “Party or Parties”